The tropical momentum map: a classification of toric log symplectic manifolds: Introduction

 To make progress on the normal crossing case, it is necessary to reevaluate the nature of the momentum map itself, and to investigate the geometric structure present on its image, which is the direct analog of the rational polytope of Atiyah et al. mentioned above.
-We show that a global \emph{tropical moment map} may be defined, but the geometry and topology of its codomain is significantly more involved than in the case where the degeneracy locus is smooth (or empty).
+We show that a global \emph{tropical momentum map} may be defined, but the geometry and topology of its codomain is significantly more involved than in the case, where the degeneracy locus is smooth (or empty).
 In the classical case, the momentum image is contractible, while in our case there is no a priori constraint on its topology.
 In Example~\ref{gen1}, for instance, we obtain a momentum image diffeomorphic to a surface of genus 1 with boundary, corresponding to a log symplectic 4-manifold which, interestingly, admits no symplectic structure due to the vanishing of its Seiberg-Witten invariants.

-In order to use the tropical moment map effectively to achieve a classification, we introduce several ideas from other fields, such as the Mazzeo-Melrose decomposition for manifolds with corners, the concept of free divisors in algebraic geometry, and the notion of tropicalization from tropical geometry.
-Indeed, we assemble the possible codomains for tropical moment maps from elementary pieces called \emph{tropical domains}, which are partial compactifications of affine spaces closely related to the extended tropicalizations of toric varieties defined by Kajiwara~\cite{MR2428356} and Payne~\cite{MR2511632}.
-In fact, our work was initially motivated by the problem of defining moment maps for Caine's examples of real Poisson structures on complex toric varieties~\cite{MR2859234}.
-Such a variety may be blown up along its circle fixed point loci to produce a log symplectic manifold with corners, and in this way we may identify its tropical moment map with its tropicalization morphism.
+In order to use the tropical momentum map effectively to achieve a classification, we introduce several ideas from other fields, such as the Mazzeo-Melrose decomposition for manifolds with corners, the concept of free divisors in algebraic geometry, and the notion of tropicalization from tropical geometry.
+Indeed, the codomains for tropical momentum maps are assembled from elementary pieces, which are partial compactifications of affine spaces closely related to the extended tropicalizations of toric varieties defined by Kajiwara~\cite{MR2428356} and Payne~\cite{MR2511632}.
+In fact, our work was initially motivated by the problem of defining momentum maps for Caine's examples of real Poisson structures on complex toric varieties~\cite{MR2859234}.
+Such a variety may be blown up along its circle fixed point loci to produce a log symplectic manifold with corners, and in this way we may identify its tropical momentum map with its tropicalization morphism.

 By carefully selecting these tools, we are able to reach the classification with a minimum of technical fuss.
 This is a simplified restatement of our main result, which appears with full generality and detail as Theorem~\ref{delzant} in Section~\ref{sec5}: